theyellow/pogorobot/README.md

 - delivering monster-messages to users and/or groups
 - delivering raid-messages to users and/or groups
 - submitting manual raid-entries by users
-- being webhooked up by Rocketmap, RDM, PGSS (submit an issue if you would like to have monocle or something else, needs to be tested...)
+- being webhooked up by Rocketmap, RDM, PGSS (submit an issue if you would like to have MAD, needs to be tested...)

 To be used in private-mode or in groups or channels.